About Community Scholars

 education.
 The Community Scholars Program was created to meet this goal.
 This elite

-program has grown to include thirteen underrepresented public high schools where top
+program has grown to include 13 underrepresented public high schools where top students

 These high schools include: Diamond Hill-Jarvis, Dunbar, North Side, O.D.
 Wyatt, Polytechnic, South Hills, Trimble Technical, Young Men’s Leadership Academy, Sam Houston (Arlington), Lincoln (Dallas), DeSoto, Barack Obama Male Leadership Academy (Dallas) and David W. Carter (Dallas).

-Approximately 40 of the best applicants join our freshman class each year.
+Approximately 50 of the best applicants join our first-year class each year.
 These students receive academic and career support, and opportunities to participate in leadership and social activities.